-Housing Program Features МНА Home Affordable Modificat ion Program (HAMP) First Lien Modification Program (Tier 1, Tier 2, and Streamline) Provides for upfront, monthly and annual incentives to servicers, borrowers and investors who participate, whereby the investor and OFS share the costs of modifying qualified first liens, conditional on borrower performance.
+Housing Program Features MHA Home Affordable Modification Program (HAMP) First Lien Modification Program (Tier 1, Tier 2, and Streamline) Provides for upfront, monthly and annual incentives to servicers, borrowers and investors who participate, whereby the investor and OFS share the costs of modifying qualified first liens, conditional on borrower performance.
 Principal Reduction Alternative Program (PRA) Pays financial incentives to investors for principal reduction in conjunction with a first lien HAMP modification.
-Home Affordable Foreclosure Alternatives (HAFA) Designed to assist eligible borrowers unable to retain their homes through a HAMP modification, by simplifying and streamlining the short sale and deed in-lieu of foreclosure processes and providing financial incentives to servicers and investors as well as relocation assistance to borrowers who pursue short sales and deeds-in-lieu.
+Home Affordable Foreclosure Alternatives (HAFA) Designed to assist eligible borrowers unable to retain their homes through a HAMP modification, by simplifying and streamlining the short sale and deed-in-lieu of foreclosure processes and providing financial incentives to servicers and investors as well as relocation assistance to borrowers who pursue short sales and deeds-in-lieu.
 Unemployment Forebearance Program (UP) Offers assistance to unemployed homeowners through temporary forebearance of a portion of their mortgage payments.
 This program does not require any payments from OFS.
 FHA-HAMP Provides mortgage modifications similar to HAMP, but for FHA-insured or guaranteed loans offered by the FHA.
 Second Lien Program (2MP) Offers financial incentives to participating servicers who modify second liens in conjunction with a HAMP modification.
 Rural Development Program (RD-HAMP) Provides for lower monthly payments on USDA guaranteed loans.
-HHF Provides targeted aid to homeowners in the states hardest hit by the housing market downturn and unemployment.
+HHF Provides locally tailored assistance to states hardest hit by the housing market downturn, to assist struggling homeowners and help stabilize housing markets.
 FHA-Refinance Program Joint initiative with HUD to encourage refinancing of existing underwater mortgage loans not currently insured by FHA into FHA insured mortgages.